 Monthly Installment Plans

-As of December 2019, users can purchase iPhones using their Apple Card and pay it off with a 0% interest rate over 24 months so long as they select a carrier at checkout.
-The 3% cashback would still apply, thus giving users a great value when purchasing their new iPhone.
+Users can purchase iPhones using their Apple Card and pay it off with a 0% interest rate over 24 months so long as they select a carrier at checkout.
+The 3% cashback still applies, thus giving users a great value when purchasing their new iPhone.

 An update to the service in June 2020 allows users to purchase almost any Apple device or accessory on some length of the installment plan.
 Depending on price, users can buy devices on 6-month or 12-month installment plans at 0% interest.